-SR14: Estate risk rating is maintained at 12 (high) from it's initial escalation to this level in Q1 23/24.
-It is noted that there are a number of issues impacting on the Estates risk and that the Head of Service plans to host a session to review all of the risks pertaining to their service area.
+SR14: Estate risk rating score is maintained at 12 (high) from its initial escalation to this level in Q1 23/24.
+NHS Shetland has previously noted that there are a number of issues impacting on the Estates risk.
+Despite the number of mitigations in place, it is recognised that potential compliance risks exist as there is insufficient capital and revenue budgets available, combined with a shortage of staff resources to enable full compliance with NHS Scotland standards.